Frederick C Robie House Woodlawn Avenue Chicago Cook County Archeyes Frederick Tim Long

 The Robie House is a renowned example of Frank Lloyd Wright’s Prairie style of architecture, which was characterized by its close relationship with the Midwest prairie landscape and its use of horizontal lines, art-glass windows, and Roman brick.
 Wright designed not only the house itself but also all of its interiors, fixtures, and furnishings, viewing them as integral parts of the structure’s overall character.

 The house’s exterior features cantilevered roof eaves, continuous bands of art-glass windows, and a red-orange iron-spotted Roman brick veneer.
 The brickwork is designed to emphasize the horizontal lines, with cream-colored mortar used in the horizontal joints and brick-colored mortar used in the vertical joints.
-The steel structure of the house allows for minimal deflection of the eaves, while the exterior trim work, such as the urns, copings, and lintels, are made of Bedford limestone.
+The house’s steel structure allows for minimal deflection of the eaves, while the exterior trim work, such as the urns, copings, and lintels, is made of Bedford limestone.

 Robie House Interior